ktopcuoglu/gitlab-dbt-analytics/extract/saas_usage_ping/README.md

 This extract addresses these issues:

-* This extract offloads the SaaS service ping process to processes in `Airflow` and `Snowflake`, so it doesn't take production resources to complete.
+* This extract offloads the SaaS service ping process in `Airflow` and `Snowflake`, it doesn't take production resources to complete.
 The queries may still be long-running and costly, but `Snowflake` is much better suited for large data transformations such as the service ping queries.
 Additionally, the data team can monitor durations and costs on this draft dashboard [here](https://app.periscopedata.com/app/gitlab/839683/SaaS-Usage-Ping-Monitoring) to ensure that the costs stay within acceptable bounds.

 * This extract runs queries for the namespace level so that metrics can be gathered in fine enough detail to serve the product and technical account manager teams.